Skip to main content Back to Top

 Estimated Resupply Dates

-• Hikma has cisplatin 1 mg/mL 50 mL vials on back order and the company cannot estimate a release date.
-The 100 mL vials are on allocation.
+• Teva has cisplatin 1 mg/mL 50 mL vials on back order and the company estimates a release date of late-November 2024.

 Implications for Patient Care